-Nine of our favorite family hikes around Geneva!
+Twelve of our favorite Family Hikes around Geneva!

 The Alps and the Jura are known to be beautiful places to hike.
-But how about beautiful walks or hikes around Geneva, or not too far away?
-Here is a list of great destinations within a day trip distance from Geneva where you can soak up beautiful views as a family, have a picnic, or enjoy other fun activities in the outdoors!
+But how about beautiful walks or family hikes around Geneva, or not too far away?
+Here is a list of great destinations within a day trip distance from Geneva.
+Places where you can soak up beautiful views, have a picnic, or enjoy other fun activities in the outdoors!

 1 – Mont Mourex, Ain, France

 Mont Mourex is a beautiful place to enjoy views over Geneva and the lake and to have a picnic!
 Mont Mourex is located roughly between Gex and Divonne in the Ain region of neighboring France.
 To access there, we usually pass through Cessy to go to the small town of Mourex.
 A road will leave to the right to take you to a small parking lot.
 The last part of the road is a bit bumpy.
 From there you can walk over the meadows, see the cows and enjoy the views.
 We had our picnic on the highest part.
 Lovely place!
-You can also go to this viewpoint from the other side, going up through the woods, which is a good alternative on hot days.
-The starting point for that alternative, would be to park your car at the La Ferme du Mont-Mussy restaurant on your left side when you leave Divonne-les-bains in the direction of Gex.
+You can also go to this viewpoint from the other side by going up through the woods.
+This is a good alternative on hot days.
+The starting point for that alternative, would be to park your car at the La Ferme du Mont-Mussy restaurant.
+You will find this on your left side when you leave Divonne-les-bains in the direction of Gex.

 2 – Lac de Roy, Praz de Lys Sommand

 In the Haute-Savoie in France.
-I found this hike when I was looking for an accessible, not too long hike which would lead us to a mountain lake, but with kids walking themselves.
-I wanted to go with young kids without carrying them, and without them being demotivated of a hike that would be too long for them.
+I found this hike when I was looking for an accessible, short hike which would lead us to a mountain lake.
+Do-able with young kids without carrying them, and without them being demotivated by a long hike.
 This was perfect!
-The starting point for this easy family hike is at the Parking du Col de la Ramaz between Sommand and Praz de Lys.
+The starting point for this easy hike is at the Parking du Col de la Ramaz.
+This col is located between Sommand and Praz de Lys.

 3 – La Dôle, on both sides of the French and Swiss border